mozilla/fx-private-relay/e2e-tests/README.md

 E2E_TEST_ACCOUNT_PASSWORD=<your_premium_account_password>
 ```

+The premium account needs to have a chosen subdomain for the premium tests to pass.
 Any free account created during the initial setup of tests will also use `E2E_TEST_ACCOUNT_PASSWORD`.
 If you do not want to use a personal premium account, reach out to Luke for `relay-team` premium account details.

 ### 6. Run Tests